 SGS is publicly traded on the SIX Swiss Exchange under the ticker symbol SGSN (ISIN CH1256740924, Reuters SGSN.S, Bloomberg SGSN:SW).

-Stakeholders are encouraged to review the full SafeGuardS 086.25 for more detailed information and guidance on compliance.
+Stakeholders are encouraged to refer to the original SafeGuardS 107.25 for more details.

 SGS SafeGuardS keep you up to date with the latest news and developments in the consumer goods industry.
-Read the full Switzerland Proposes Revision to its Chemical Risk Reduction Ordinance SafeGuardS.
+Read the full EU Revises Entry for PFOA and PFOA-related Compounds under POP Recast Regulation SafeGuardS.

 Subscribe today and receive SGS SafeGuardS direct to your inbox.